uni-ruse-software-engineering-2017/bookworm-backend/README.md

 The steps for running the server are as follows:

 1. `$ npm run build` - this runs the compiler and produces JavaScript code which will be run by Node.js
+2. Open your favourite Postgres client and create a database called `bookworm`.
+3. `$ npm run sync-db` - this will create the database tables form the SequelizeJS models - **all your tables will be dropped and re-created - you will lose all the records from the database if you have any!**
+4. `$ npm run seed` - this will insert test data into the database
-2. `$ npm start` - this will start your web server on port 3000 You can now dispatch HTTP requests to the REST API.
+5. `$ npm start` - this will start your web server on port 3000.
+You can now dispatch HTTP requests to the REST API.

+**Steps 2. and 3. are required only the first time you start the project!**

 If you want the server to restart automatically and see your changes instantly while you are developing, you can use the command: